-There are sufficient committed banking facilities available for the Group's current funding needs and future business requirements.
+Other than the bank financing for hotel development at Heung Yip Road, Wong Chuk Hang which will be arranged during 2015, there are sufficient committed banking facilities available for the Group's current funding needs and future business requirements.
 The Group's financial position remains healthy.
 Exposure to foreign exchange risk is kept to a minimum as the bank borrowings are in either Hong Kong or US dollars.